 I have been served with divorce papers.
 What should I do?

-If the paperwork has been processed correctly, you should receive notification of the date by which you need to have returned the acknowledgment of service to the court.
-This is a deceptively straightforward form, which can be highly important in cases.
-It is important that this form is carefully considered to ensure everything is as it should be.
+If the paperwork has been processed correctly, you should receive notification of the date by which you need to have returned the acknowledgment of service to the Court.
+TIt is important that this form is carefully considered to ensure everything is as it should be.
 We would strongly recommend that you speak to our experience solicitors to make sure you have completed the form correctly.

 How much does a divorce cost?